 Reducing turnover is time-consuming and expensive, and has largely been based on gut-feeling and guesswork, until recent years.
 As HR teams generate more data, people analytics platforms have made it easier to measure the impact of retention strategies on your organization’s bottom line.

-Follow these 4 steps to move away from focusing on your organization’s turnover rate and begin to calculate how employee turnover impacts your organization’s bottom line.
+4 steps to calculate how employee turnover impacts your organization’s bottom line

 1. Estimate the cost of replacing an employee

 It costs money to replace your people.
 Every aspect of losing an employee and hiring another has a price tag; recruiting, hiring, onboarding, developing talent, and bringing them up to the same level of productivity as the previous employee all have hard costs.
 The time lost to recruiting and the reduction in productivity can cost months’ worth of work.
 In some industries, you may even be losing revenue if your best sales person takes clients with them.

 Solving a critical turnover problem is one of the most impactful ways HR leaders can financially impact their organizations.
 While some costs are easy to calculate, such as recruiter fees, others are more difficult to calculate without crunching a lot of numbers in Excel.
 People analytics platforms make it easier to put together a hard cost on replacing an employee by calculating this for you.

 There are invisible costs to employee turnover that may not even be seen directly on a financial report.
 Intangible costs include reduction in employee morale and engagement, increased burnout, and the loss of organizational knowledge when a key employee leaves suddenly.
 People analytics tools can help identify and predict potential burnout in understaffed departments by analyzing overtime rates, absenteeism, engagement, and more.